 Allt a Chaitchinn (Achlain)

-The site is expected to be commissioned in October 2019 and is located to the west of Invermoriston in Glen Moriston.
-The proposed penstock route connects two intakes close to an existing access track and then takes a route to the east side of the site, avoiding identified archaeological remains.
+This site has been in operation since October 2019 and is located to the west of Invermoriston in Glenmoriston.
+The penstock route connects two intakes close to an existing access track and then takes a route to the east side of the site, avoiding identified archaeological remains.
 The scheme utilises two intakes on Allt a Chaitchinn and Allt a Choire Buidhe both of which are at approximately 220m.
-The scheme will utilise an HDPE (High Density Polyethylene) penstock throughout the length.
-T, the type of penstock material proposed is suitable for low pressure hydro schemes such as this one.
-The project will use a triple jet Turgo turbine with an asynchronous generator.
-The turbine will be supplied by Hydrover Ltd who have considerable experience in the design and manufacture of smaller, low cost hydro turbines.
+The site uses a triple jet Turgo turbine with an asynchronous generator.

 Feed in Tariff rate £81.20/MWh

 Grid Connection: The project has a grid connection agreement with Scottish and Southern Energy Power Distribution (SSEPD) for 98kW (98 kVA).
-Export connection capacity up to 50kW will be completed by 31 March 2019, however full export capacity is not available until 31 October 2021.
+Export connection capacity up to 50kW has been completed, however full export capacity is not available until 31 October 2021.
 The scheme will provide some energy to Achlain farm building under a private wire arrangement, the lease terms for which are currently under negotiation

 Average Annual Energy Yield: 303MWh